Manzi-Elvis/Data-Structures-and-Algorithms-in-JAVA/README.md

  ## Contributing ##

 Contributions are welcome!
-To add or improve an algorithm:
+If you want to add more algorithms or improve explanations:

-1. Fork this repo

-2. Create a new branch (feature/your-feature-name)

-3. Add your algorithm with a short explanation and complexity

-4. Submit a pull request
+- Follow the same format and style
+- Include detailed comments
+- Add a demo in the main method

 ## Guidelines: ##
   - Follow consistent Java naming conventions